jimsyyap/date_app/README.md

 ### changelog

 - looking into mongodb over postgres.
 See terms&conditions for details.
+21aug2024...decided on postgres
 - rm backend/cmd/api
 - changed backend/cmd/api to user-recipes, not movies